-It’s common for people to confuse tree sap and tree resin.
-The two substances are significantly different, however, in several ways.
-All trees produce sap to a considerable degree, but resin tends to be the domain of trees that belong to the Pinaceae family of trees like pine, fir and cedar trees.
+Most people confuse tree sap with tree resin.
+The two substances are significantly different in several ways.
+All trees produce sap to a considerable degree, but resin exists in the domain of trees that belong to the Pinaceae family of trees like pine, fir and cedar trees.

 Properties and Uses

-Sap is generally a relatively clear and thin watery substance, while resin, or pitch, is often more colored.
-The latter tends to be viscous or extremely tacky.
-For example, sap that maple syrup producers use to make their product is essentially water with a very mildly sweet taste.
-In fact, maple sap is perfectly potable as drinking water straight out of the tap.
-Resin, on the other hand, is a gummy material that looks and feels more like glue.
-Drinking it is generally out of the question.
-One traditional use of resin is in the manufacture of turpentine.
+Sap is generally a relatively clear and thin watery substance, while resin, also called pitch, is an amber-colored, thick, gooey and tacky.
+Maple tree sap used to make maple syrup is essentially water with a mild, sweet taste.
+Maple sap also provides a source for potable drinking water straight out of the tap.
+Resin is a gummy material that looks and feels more like tacky, thick glue.
+Manufacturers use resin to make turpentine.

-Tree sap is predominantly water with various substances dissolved in it, and there are two basic forms.
-Sap that a tree is transporting from the soil up through its trunk and out through its leaf pores called stomata.
+Tree sap exists in two basic forms.
+The tree pulls sap from the water in the soil through its trunk and out through its leaf pores called stomata.
 When the tree draws water from the soil, through its roots, it also pulls in mineral nutrients found in both the soil and water.
-Sap that flows from the leaves downward — generally toward the roots and other parts of the tree on its way — contains the all-important sugar that the tree has manufactured in its leaves.
+Sap that flows from the leaves downward -- generally toward the roots and other parts of the tree on its way -- contains the all-important sugar or food the tree manufactured in its leaves during photosynthesis.

 Resin is very different from sap in its composition.
-Rather than harboring nutrients to be transported through the tree, resin is composed of compounds that are secreted or deposited in the tree.
-Scientists don’t all agree on the question of whether resin in a tree is a waste product or a means of protection against infection or insect attack.
+Rather than harboring nutrients that later get transported through the tree, resin consists of compounds secreted by or deposited in the tree.
+Scientists still don’t agree as to whether resin in a tree acts as a waste product or is a means of protection against infection or insect attack.

 A critically important tissue inside trees is vascular tissue.
-There are two types of vascular tissue and both contain sap.
-One type is the so-called xylem. a structural as well as a sap-conducting tissue.
+Trees contain two types of vascular tissue and both include sap.
+One type of vascular tissue is xylem that exists as a structural, as well as a sap-conducting tissue.
 Wood cut from the tree is essentially xylem, but ironically, many of the critically functioning cells in the xylem are dead.
-The shell formed by their cell walls and their empty interiors work a bit like tiny, interconnected straws to provide structural support and to simultaneously conduct sap up through the tree.
-In fact, botanists have termed certain sections of the wood inside a tree “sapwood.”
+The shell formed by their cell walls and their empty interiors work a bit like tiny, interconnected straws to provide structural support and to simultaneously conduct sap up through the interior of the tree.
+Botanists have termed certain sections of the wood inside a tree as sapwood.

-As the tree ages and increases in diameter, wood at the center of the trunk — wood that used to be sapwood -- becomes heartwood as botanists and woodworkers call it.
-Heartwood gradually becomes sort of clogged and ceases conducting sap while, at the same time, it accumulates some resins.
-So sap runs through the xylem but primarily in the sapwood, while resins tend to accumulate in the heartwood when it no longer conducts sap.
+As the tree ages and increases in diameter, wood at the center of the trunk -- wood that used to be sapwood -- becomes heartwood as botanists and woodworkers call it.
+Heartwood gradually becomes clogged and ceases conducting sap while, at the same time, it accumulates some resins.
+Sap runs through xylem but primarily in the sapwood, while resins tend to accumulate in the heartwood when it ceases to transport sap.

-The other vascular tissue in trees is “phloem.”
-In a tree trunk’s cross section, the phloem is in a ring of tissue outside the xylem.
-It is technically part of the tree’s inner bark.
-Think of the phloem as food-conducting tissue.
-The xylem carries watery sap containing mineral nutrients upward, and the phloem carries sap, generally downward, that is laden with the all-important sugars the tree manufactures through photosynthesis.
+The other vascular tissue in trees is phloem.
+In a tree trunk’s cross section, the phloem is in a ring of tissue outside the xylem and is technically part of the tree’s inner bark.
+Think of the phloem as the tree's food-conducting tissue.
+The xylem carries watery sap containing mineral nutrients upward, and the phloem carries sap, generally downward, laden with the all-important sugars the tree manufactures during photosynthesis.